0cjs/sedoc/8bit/msx/sound.md

 #### MSX-MUSIC

-[MSX-MUSIC] was a later but inferior system using the cheaper OPLL [YM2413], which is still partially compatible (only 1 user instrument; no ADPCM).
+[MSX-MUSIC][] (also see [here][MSX-Music-fmpac])  was a later but inferior system using the cheaper OPLL [Yamaha YM2413], which is still partially compatible (only 1 user instrument; no ADPCM).
 It was built into most MSX2+ systems.
 The original cart is the Panasonic SW-M004 FM-PAC; there were a few others, including stereo versions.
-[Detection/programming][mmus prog]
+[Detection/programming][mmus prog]:
 - Scan for internal first, then external:
   - Internal: $4018-$401F signature `APRLOPLL` (also clone carts);
     I/O ports usable; no memory-mapped I/O.